 TYPE is a quarterly print magazine and web site.
 Issue No. 1 was published September 12, 2017.
 No. 2 is now in production and schedule for this Spring.
 We hope to publish three more editions this year.

-It’s a publication for people who love fonts—typography, calligraphy, lettering, sign painting—letterforms of all kinds.
+TYPE is a publication for people who love fonts—typography, calligraphy, lettering, sign painting—letterforms of all kinds.

 Our focus is on the people behind the letterforms.
 We tell their stories, and have some fun along the way.
 We are as enthralled by the future of typography as we are of the past.
 TYPE talks about current trends, best practices, and the inspirational past with wit, charm, and a bit of a critical eye.

 There has been an explosion of typefaces and new foundries in recent years and the public awareness of typography has never been higher.
 Why is this?
 Who is behind this new generation of young type foundries?
 Who is the market for all of these new designs?
 TYPE magazine aims to answer these questions and a whole lot more.

 TYPE is not a simple trade journal or technical manual, but rather a destination to read about inspiration and to also be inspired.
 The magazine is interested in the “Who?” and “Why?” of type and design and not just the “what?”